 The Sawtelle Family Hospice House is a “home away from home” that provides comfort care and emotional support to individuals facing a terminal illness that no longer responds to curative treatment.

 The 10-bed facility is located in a beautifully restored and expanded antique colonial home on 320 Haverhill Street in Reading, MA.
 The space is thoughtfully designed with many amenities and conveniences.
 Each of the ten private patient rooms includes a comfortable sitting area for families and friends.
 Seven of the bedrooms have private bathrooms and all include a television, phone and internet connection.
 Common areas include a family kitchen, a dining area, great room, library, and four-season sunroom.
 The beautifully landscaped grounds offer two large gardens where patients and their visitors can sit and relax in peaceful surroundings.
-Visitors are welcome 24 hours a day and pets may visit.
+Visitors are welcome and pets may visit.

 - Round the clock nursing care